 Results & achievements

-Since starting its partnership with the Dubai Desert Conservation Reserve (DDCR), Biosphere Expeditions has made several important contributions to the management of the reserve and the rare species contained therein.
-Initially work by the expeditions’ citizen scientists showed that the Arabian oryx population in the reserve was malnourished.
-This prompted management to increase supplementary feeding, resulting in a much healthier population.
+Since starting its partnership with the Dubai Desert Conservation Reserve (DDCR) in 2012, Biosphere Expeditions has made several important contributions to the management of the reserve and its rare species.
+Initially expedition work prompted the DDCR to change oryx feeding patterns, resulting in a much healthier population.
 Rare Gordon’s wildcats and a very rare and elusive sand fox were captured by the expeditions over the years, prompting the reserve to increase research and conservation efforts for these threatened species.
-Finally, data gathered by the expeditions helped to show that the introduction of an apex predator into the reserve would be beneficial to the desert ecosystem and its natural processes of keeping its population of Arabian oryx, sand and mountain gazelles and other ungulates at sustainable levels.
-The UAE government accepted these arguments and approved the reintroduction of Arabian wolves to the reserve.
-The DDCR is now investigating processes and options to make what will be a major showcase conservation success story for Arabia become reality.
+Finally, data gathered by the expeditions showed that the introduction of an apex predator (such as the Arabian wolf or the Arabian leopard) would be beneficial.
+The UAE government accepted these arguments and the DDCR is now investigating processes and options to make what will be a major showcase conservation success story for Arabia become reality.

 Scientific reports and publications for this expedition are on the reports & publications page.
 As far as we are aware, Biosphere Expeditions is the only organisation in the world that has a direct and transparent link between the work done by citizen scientists and an expedition report.
 Each expedition year is matched by an expedition report for that year, which deals with the two main areas that expedition participants contribute to: funding and data collection.
 Chapter 1 of each report, written by Biosphere Expeditions, reviews the expedition logistics and publishes an expedition budget, which shows in a clear and transparent way income and expenditure for each expedition and the percentage of income spent on the project.
 Chapter 2 onwards, written by the expedition scientist, shows who collected what data, how they were analysed, what the conclusions were, as well as the conservation recommendations and actions flowing from this, and what future expeditions should do.
 In this way, each expedition comes full circle for its participants.